BertilleT/classificrops/docs/source/classificrops.rst

 Yet, this solution is not really satisfying.

 When it comes to a classification with much more classes, the complexity of the matching task increases.
 Indeed, what happen if you decide now to study a crop and not a group of crops.
 In Wallonia, 143 crops are listed against 352 in France.
-We would have to match both lists.
+We would have to match both lists, ie to do a matching task.
 To go further, let's imagine that you want to study the evolution of a crop in France, Wallonia, Flandres, Netherlands, Germany and Austria.
 How to deal with it ?

 Let's go even further : you want now to study a cropland in all european union countries.
 There are 27 of them.
 Then we would have to compute (27*(27+1)/2 = ) 328 matching tasks, and without taking into account that sometimes, crop classification are not centralized but managed at a regional level (as in Belgium for example).
 So in reality, it would represent even more than 378 matching tasks.

-We understand why, to study agricultural croplands at an european level, we have to draw a shared classification for all countries from Europe... which brings us to the following question : how to define a shared classification ?
+We understand why, to study agricultural croplands at an european level, we have to draw a shared classification for all countries from Europe...
+If we consider that we have to study n classifications, in the first case we would have to compute (n*(n+1)/2) matching tasks.
+In the second case, we would have to compute n task. (to match the source classification to the shared classification). negative delta and a positive >> n²-n is never inferior to 0. n²+n-2n > 0 ie n(n+1) > 2n ie n*(n+1)/2 > n.

+This brings us to the following question : how to define a shared classification ?

 European classification
 ------------------------